-- 1. See MAINTENANCE AND LUBRICATION > BATTERY: GENERAL (Page 171) for proper battery care.
-Charge and install the battery. - 2.
-Remove and inspect the spark plugs.
-Replace if necessary. - 3.
-Clean the air cleaner element. - Start the engine and run until it reaches normal operating temperature.
-Turn off engine. - Check amount of oil in the oil tank. - Check the transmission lubricant level.
+- See MAINTENANCE AND LUBRICATION, Battery: General for proper battery care.
+Charge and install the battery. - Remove and inspect the spark plugs.
+Replace if necessary. - Clean the air cleaner element. - Start the engine and run until it reaches normal operating temperature.
+Turn off engine. - 5.
+Check amount of oil in the oil tank. - Check the transmission lubricant level. - Check controls to be sure they are operating properly.
+Operate the front and rear brakes, throttle, clutch and shifter.

-- Check controls to be sure they are operating properly.
-Operate the front and rear brakes, throttle, clutch and shifter. - 8.
-Check steering for smoothness by turning the handlebars through the full operating range.
+8. Check steering for smoothness by turning the handlebars through the full operating range.

-Be sure tires are properly inflated, balanced, undamaged, and have adequate tread.
+Be sure tires are properly inflated, balanced and have adequate tread.
 Inspect your tires regularly and see a Harley-Davidson dealer for replacements.
-Riding with excessively worn, unbalanced, improperly inflated, overloaded or damaged tires can lead to tire failure and adversely affect stability and handling, which could result in death or serious injury.
-(00014b)
+Riding with excessively worn, unbalanced or under-inflated tires can adversely affect stability and handling, which could result in death or serious injury.
+(00014a)